learn-co-curriculum/phase-0-intro-to-css/README.md

 ## Identify the Differences Between HTML and CSS

 HTML and CSS play two different roles.
-When we write HTML, we focus on structure, hierarchy, and meaning &mdash; the "marking-up" of content.
+When we write HTML, we focus on structure, hierarchy, and meaning — the "marking-up" of content.
 Questions in the mind of an HTML author are:

 * Is it best to list these members' names with numbers, or bullets?